 Not only is marijuana illegal in SC, but law enforcement in the state is quick to catch offenders.
 South Carolina has among the highest number of marijuana-related arrests in the country.

 Weed is not decriminalized in the state, so possessing any amount is a misdemeanor with a potential prison term of 30 days.
 A second offense could result in you spending a year behind bars.
-The sale or cultivation of any amount are felonies and carry possible jail terms of five years.
+The sale or cultivation of any amount are felonies and carries possible jail terms of five years.

 Therefore, individuals looking to use marijuana for medical reasons must wait for an official SC MMJ program.